SystemRDL/systemrdl-compiler/docs/examples.rst

 * Uses the walker/listener traversal method to print a hierarchical text representation of the register model

-The full example code can be found in the ``systemrdl-conpiler`` repository at:
+The full example code can be found in the ``systemrdl-compiler`` repository at:
 ``examples/print_hierarchy.py``